 8. Virtual Assistant

 Most things can be done online so if you have any experience with admin, marketing or similar, this is a good one.
-You can make $20 to $50hr easily in Australia, it is more competitive elsewhere.
+You can make $20 to $50hr in Australia, although other countries charge much less.

 How to become a virtual assistant covers the set up and what is involved.

 9. Rent out a Room or Your Space

 This is one you will definitely need to check the laws in your area.
 I’ve made thousands with Airbnb at different times, $50 a week renting out my garage in different cities and even rented other space in my home.